Software Documentation

 Chain-Or-Not This constraint requires that all effects are in chains (not necessarily the same chain), or all effects are not in a chain.

-Custom Script Field, Custom Part Field, Custom Numeric Field, Custom Position Field These constraints refer to properties displayed in the Script window for which blank values can be interpreted as wildcards.
-In the addressing dialog, if you select, “Treat blank values for script custom fields as wildcards” then blank values for any of these properties will not constrain possible assignments.
+Custom Script Field, Custom Part Field, Custom Numeric Field, Custom Position Field These constraints refer to properties displayed in the Script window for which blank values can be interpreted as wildcards (not including Rack Custom Field and Rack Custom Part Field, which are not displayed in the Script window).
+In the addressing dialog, if you select, “Treat blank values for custom fields as wildcards” then blank values for any of these properties will not constrain possible assignments.
 For example, if three events have Custom Script Fields of “A”, blank, and “B”, then a Custom Script Field constraint will prevent the “A” and “B” events from being assigned to the same module or slat or pin, but the event with a blank Custom Script Field could be assigned to the same module or slat or pin as either of the others.

 The Custom Part Field refers to a property of the effect definition in the Effects window.
 The Custom Position Field refers to a property of the position in the Positions window.
 The Custom Script Field and Custom Numeric Field both refer to properties of the event in the Script window.